kevinrev26/TileVisualizer/README.md

 ```
 [NUMBER OF CHUNKS (grid size)], [CHUNK ID], [X], [Y]
 ```
-There is a data.csv with sample data to check the structure
+The number of chunks should be the same size, There is a data.csv with sample data to check the structure

 ## Running